KosarevDmitry/KosarevDmitry.github.io/_posts/2025-11-26-Typescript-syntax-tests.md

 	In my opinion, the HTML presentation is great, but too dynamic to be easily read.
 	It makes it difficult to concentrate on the meaning.
 So, I usually download any repo and read it in Notepad++ with minimal syntax highlighting.
 	This approach allow to write comment and whole reading process  become more productive.
-4. Create project `mkdir test && cd test && tsc --init && echo. > test.ts`
+4. Create project `mkdir test && cd test && tsc --init && echo "" > test.ts`
 5. Copy any snippet from  the reference to your source file.
 6. Run `tsc` .
-New js file will be created.
+The new js file will be created.

 This way you understand code deeply than just reading.